Flank/flank-dashboard/docs/12_state_management_investigation.md

 - **_Maintainability_** - how an application is understood, repaired, or enhanced.
 - **_State snapshot_** - is the state of an application at a particular point in time.
 - **_Debugging_** - how easy to find issues in the application code.
-- **_Undo/Redo actions_** - support of jumps to the past or to the future of the application state.
+- **_Undo and redo actions_** - support of jumps to the past or to the future of the application state.
 - **_Testability_** - each part of the state management's code easy to test.
-- **_Easy to learn / Namings_** - how hard or easy to learn the state management's concept and how intuitive building blocks(classes, functions or widgets) of the state management are?
+- **_Easy to learn_** - how hard or easy to learn the state management's concept and how intuitive building blocks(classes, functions or widgets) of the state management are?
-- **_State Mutability / Immutability_** - A mutable state is a state that can be changed after we create it.
+- **_State immutability_** - A mutable state is a state that can be changed after we create it.
 The immutable state is a state that cannot be changed.
-- **_Flutter integration / Reusability_** - do we have an opportunity to use the package outside of flutter?
+- **_Ability to use outside Flutter_** - do we have an opportunity to use the package outside of flutter?
 How easy the package logic can be reused?
-- **_Analytics/Centralized_** - how easy to make centralized analytics.
+- **_Centralized analytics_** - how easy to make centralized analytics.

 ## Navigation